 Students from JCU Australia studying at JCU Singapore are not required to pay an International Student Registration Fee.

-Inter-campus mobility provides for temporary study at an overseas campus.
+Inter-campus experience provides for temporary study at an overseas campus.
 Students who wish to permanently move campuses will be required to complete the Campus Transfer Application Form.

-Transferral to another campus permanently after a period of inter-campus mobility may incur a Transfer Fee.
-A Transfer Fee is payable if the fees paid at the home campus for the period of inter-campus mobility were less than the fees that were payable for the same period at the overseas campus.
+Transferral to another campus permanently after a period of inter-campus experience may incur a Transfer Fee.
+A Transfer Fee is payable if the fees paid at the home campus for the period of inter-campus experience were less than the fees that were payable for the same period at the overseas campus.

-The academic year at JCU Singapore is divided into three trimesters, including Orientation Week:
+The academic year at JCU Singapore is divided into three trimesters, including Orientation Week.
+The trimester system allows JCU Australia students to undertake one trimester in SP1 or two trimesters in SP2:

 (Actual commencement dates will vary from year to year.)

-You must complete the Inter-campus Mobility Application Form (PDF, 152 KB) electronically and submit it, together with your proposed study plan, to your College representative at the Student Centre.
-The College will ensure that your study plan will allow you to complete your degree within your required timeframe.
+The enrolments team can help you with subject selection, contact is firstname.lastname@example.org.
+An approved study plan will allow you to complete your degree within your required timeframe.
 Only students with an approved study plan will be permitted to study overseas.

 To prepare your proposed study plan: